fatrixienicolieopetina/fatrixienicolieopetina/README.md

 - 👀 I’m a Java developer.
 - 🌱 I’m currently learning JS and passing time through TOP (The Odin Project)
 - 💞️ I’m looking to collaborate on anything related to JS.
-- 📫 You can reach me via twitter @jinjja_anyeppeo.
+- 📫 You can reach me via twitter @colemepat.

 Yoroshiku, ne!